iotaledger/hornet/docs/CODE_OF_CONDUCT.md

 ## Scope

 This Code of Conduct applies within all project spaces.
 It also applies when an individual is representing the project or its community in public spaces.
 Examples of representing a project or community include:
-  - Using an official project e-mail address
+  - Using an official project e-mail address.
-  - Posting via an official social media account
+  - Posting via an official social media account.
   - Acting as an appointed representative at an online or offline event.

 Project maintainers may further define and clarify what is meant by representation of a project.